MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

    * **Max Results to Show** to set how many results to show in the list.

 6. After email is auto-categorized, go to **Email** > **Query Builder** > **Filter Dataset** to show those categorized by the model and confirm that you agree with the model categorizations in all the categories.
-7. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample categorizations; this might take some time based on the size of the dataset.
+7. After confirming the model categorizations, select **Auto-Categorize Full Dataset** and the template will automatically assign a category to all meetings and email in the whole dataset based on the sample categorizations; this will take some time based on the size of the dataset.
-8. To add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis) and these steps to categorize email.
+8. To add or change categories for your analysis, such as to focus on a subset of the data, select **Refine Categorization** to create a copy of the selected analysis and then repeat the previous steps [to categorize meetings for analysis](#to-categorize-meetings-for-analysis) and then repeat these steps to categorize email.

 You can see data about the categorized email and meetings on the dashboard.
-Also, you can select **Download** to save a .csv snapshot of the current category table information.
+Also, you can select **Download** to save a .csv snapshot of the current data shown on the **Dashboard** page.

    ![Email activity included in the analysis](./images/pexp-dashboard.png)